Triggers And Treatments For Noise Anxiety

 Sound hypersensitivity conditions can be triggered by a wide range of sounds, even those that are considered innocuous or barely noticeable by others.
 These trigger sounds may include oral sounds such as breathing through the mouth or chewing, repetitive motions like finger tapping, the jingling of keys, or a dripping faucet.
 Other people may be triggered by louder but still generally non-threatening environmental noises, such as thunder, traffic, or sirens.
 These conditions can manifest differently for everyone, from significant anxiety to physical symptoms, so taking note of your own personal triggers if you experience noise annoyance may be helpful.

-Diagnosis and treatment for noise anxiety and noise sensitivity
+Diagnosis for noise sensitivity

 Noise annoyance as a whole has no specific diagnostic criteria for mental disorders per the DSM-5.
 To identify any of these conditions in an individual, a qualified healthcare provider will usually do the following:

-• To diagnose phonophobia, the provider will follow diagnostic criteria for a specific phobia.
+To diagnose phonophobia, the provider will follow diagnostic criteria for a specific phobia.

-• To diagnose misophonia, a provider may look for the presence of intense, impulsive, aversive physical reactions (such as aggression) paired with a loss of self-control, along with the recognition that the reaction is disproportionate and that it causes personal distress.
+To diagnose misophonia, a provider may look for the presence of intense, impulsive, aversive physical reactions (such as aggression) paired with a loss of self-control, along with the recognition that the reaction is disproportionate and that it causes personal distress.

-• To diagnose hyperacusis, pure-tone audiometry is typically used.
+To diagnose hyperacusis, pure-tone audiometry is typically used.
 It’s a behavioral test that uses medical equipment to send tones into the individual’s inner ear and measure for extreme sensitivity to certain noises, alongside a questionnaire that asks for details on symptoms.

 The most common treatment for conditions related to sound hypersensitivity is some form of psychotherapy.
 Cognitive behavioral therapy, for instance, may be used to help an individual recognize and reframe distorted thoughts related to their sound sensitivity triggers, treat them for any anxiety disorders they may be experiencing, and generally work to improve their mental health.
 Exposure therapy may also be recommended, which involves slowly introducing triggering sounds to lessen reactions over time through desensitization.